munira-jo/data-pipeline-demo/README.md

 - creates the Postgres database and database user
 - creates tables in a Postgres database
 - copies CSV files from a cleaned data folder into the tables.
+- creates star schema fact and dimension tables from the raw data tables

 ## How to run